BrowserBox/BrowserBox/README.md

 Things that aren't normally possible, become possible.

+## Why?

+- For more control.
+Do things that can't be done with Extensions.
+Do things you can't do with DevTools protocol.
+Totally change the UI.
+- For more powerful apps.
+You can embed this as a component in a web app, and provide a full and fully customizable browser experience from your web or hybrid app.
+- For fun.
+Build your own browser.
+Break free of the restrictive UI.
+Break free of the monopoly control. :metal:
+- Because you want to build something you can't otherwise.
+That's why I built this.
+I'm making an app on top of this that can record and playback user actions, to let you reduce the drudgery of repetitive tasks.

 ## One possible simple use case out of the box: Isolated Remote Browsers for security

 JoyStick can be used as a simple remote browser isolation application.